feryah/product-detection-detectron2/README.md

 ![Automatic Checkout](images/aco.png)

-Until Streamlit will allow users to deploy models (files) hosted by Git LFS to get mu URL Web APP, you can test it yourself!
+Until Streamlit will allow users to deploy models (files) hosted by Git LFS to get the Web APP URL , you can test it yourself!

 ## Try it yourself!